edoardopieropan/ros_homework1/README.md

 ### Try it

 You can run the launch file by typing:
-Note: homework1 is the package's name
+Note: homework1 is the package's name <br >

 ```
 roslaunch homework1 launch_file.launch